This urban fantasy is a paperback edition was published by New American Library (NAL) on April 7, 2009 and has 386 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author that I've reviewed include Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,.
+Other books by this author include Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,

 Fourth in the Cassandra Palmer urban fantasy series revolving around a clairvoyant who is suddenly ruling the magical world while ducking their assassins.

 For a person who grew up at a manipulative, evil, violent vampire court, Cassie Palmer is amazingly naive and childish.
 I’m not sure I’d keep reading this series if not for Pritkin and Mircea.
 Well, it’s also a fascinating world in which she lives.

 Admittedly, Cassie’s life has been rather topsy-turvy to put it mildly.
 Protected by a renegade war mage who is never quite sure if he wants to kill her or protect her.
 “Married” to a master vampire who is himself a target with plans for her future.
 Those are her allies.
 Then there’s the Silver Circle with its thousands of war mages trying to capture or kill her, the Black Circle undecided if they should kill her or capture her, time travelers trying to kill her, an exiled God battering the walls between his world and ours threatening all magic, the Senate trying to control her, and a new job as Pythia for which she has no training but, it seems, all the skills.